centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/templates.md

 This consists of adding together several templates within the same object in order to add together all the settings available.
-If a host inherits from several host templates and if the same setting is defined on several templates, the host templates situated above the other templates has priority in relation to its ancestors.
+If a host inherits from several host templates and if the same setting is defined on several templates, the host template situated above the other templates has priority over its ancestors.

 ![image](../assets/configuration/09hostmodels.png)